Hoshaiah/demo-commit/cs-facts.md

 - **2025-10-10:** TCP guarantees ordered, reliable delivery; UDP trades those guarantees for lower latency.
 - **2025-10-10:** Big-O describes growth, not speed: an O(n) algorithm can beat an O(log n) one for small n.
 - **2025-10-11:** Deadlock needs four conditions at once: mutual exclusion, hold-and-wait, no preemption, circular wait.
+- **2025-10-11:** The term 'bug' predates computers; Grace Hopper famously taped a real moth into a 1947 logbook.